thiagocapuano/waves-documentation/en/waves-blockchain/waves-transactions/transactions-types/burn-transactions.md

 # Burn transactions

 ## Usage

 Burn transaction is used to give the ability to burn tokens of an asset by specifying the amount and the asset id.

+> \[!NOTE\]
+> Check the required [transactions fees ](/waves-blockchain/waves-transactions/transactions-fees.md)for the minimal fee in WAVES.

 ## Binary data structure

 ### Burn transaction version2

 | \# | Field name | Type | Size in bytes |
 | :--- | :--- | :--- | :--- |